 The Christchurch Cycle Design Guidelines [PDF, 3.5 MB] illustrate how cycleways in Christchurch should be designed.
 They include recommended design principles and concepts of how cycleways can fit into different types of street environments.
 This document goes hand-in-hand with the Christchurch Transport Strategic Plan that highlights the importance of catering for cycling in the city rebuild.

-The Christchurch Transport Strategic Plan, the Operative Christchurch City Plan and the Long Term Plan demonstrate changes to the transport network that may affect your property or neighbourhood.
-Should you wish further clarification on any matters you have uncovered in your search, please call 03 941 8999.
-The documents listed above are available at Council libraries for your reference, but the most up to date versions are available on the web-links provided.
+The Christchurch Transport Strategic Plan and the Christchurch District Plan demonstrate changes to the transport network that may affect your property or neighbourhood.
+Should you wish for further clarification on any matters uncovered in your search, please call 03 941 8999.
+The documents listed above are available at Council libraries for your reference, but the most up-to-date versions are available on the web links provided.

 State highways, even when they are within Christchurch City, are looked after by the New Zealand Transport Agency (NZTA).
 You can find information on State highway projects on the NZTA website(external link).